ridgeview-apps/tube-service/README.md

 1. Build settings (e.g. code signing settings, compilation settings, bundle ID)
 1. Environment settings (API urls etc)

-The environment settings are exposed in the `Info.plist` and are loaded / referenced from Swift code as `AppConfig`.
+The environment settings are exposed in the `Info.plist` file and are loaded / referenced from Swift code as `AppConfig`.

 ## Fastlane / CI